xrdocs/multicast/_tutorials/mldp-flex-algo-fa.md

 - State aggregation to minimize core states
 - MPLS capabilities, such as Fast Reroute, that can now be applied to multicast traffic
 - Seamless support of migration from generic routing encapsulation (GRE) and IP Multicast VPNs
-- No need to manage customer premise equipment, enable multicast routing in the core, or use link-state routing protocol extensions to support MLDP
+- No need to manage customer premise equipment, enable multicast routing in the core, or use link-state routing protocol extensions to support mLDP
 - Minimal cost associated with meeting bandwidth requirements of applications such as high-definition video
 - Based on industry standards
 - It is a receiver driven tree building protocol like PIM